algeboy/Glassbox/README.md

 ### Groups

 A special case of the variety of groups demonstrating characteristic structure.
-An aspirational feature is to develop an interface from these Agda types to a Computer Algebra System that computes relevant characteristic structure efficiently and passes along the data to the certification with types as done in Agda.
+An aspiration is to develop an interface from these Agda types to a Computer Algebra System that computes relevant characteristic structure efficiently and passes along the data to the certification with types as done in Agda.

 ---